deskavaenkelt/EcUtbildningDevOps/Java/README.md

 serach for `java.home` click on `Edit in settings.json`
 ![settings_java_home]

+You can see the path to all installed Java Versions with the command: `ll /usr/lib/jvm/`

 If you have the line `"java.home": "",` add `/usr/lib/jvm/java-11-amazon-corretto/` inside the `""`

 Else you can add this line `"java.home": "/usr/lib/jvm/java-11-amazon-corretto/",`